“Because of” in Italian

 Due to another commitment, I will not be present at the meeting.

-A causa di, on the other hand, has a slightly more negative connotation, and it is usually employed to describe a negative effect, with the intention of “blaming” something/someone for it.
+A causa di, on the other hand, slightly conveys a negative connotation, and it is usually employed to describe a negative effect, with the intention of blaming something or someone.

 Mi sono ammalata a causa del maltempo.